 A. Refunds will be given, minus a £25.00 administration charge, if written notification is received at least 14 days before the start of term.
 No refunds will be given with less than 14 days written notice.

-A. We do not deal with the accommodation arrangements of our students on the short courses, applicants will have to organise that themselves.
+A. No, we do not arrange accommodation for our short course students - applicants will have to organise that themselves.
 Read more information on private housing in London.